-- Number of exams.
+• Number of exams.
 There will one midterm exam and one final exam.
-The final exam will contain material after the midterm as well as regression and correlation. - Everyone except online lecture AND online recitation: Exams are in person on paper.
-No extra materials are to be used on the exam. - Online lecture AND online recitation: Your exams will be online.
-To monitor you during the exams you will have your phone camera on and it will be logged into zoom, recording you while you take the exam.
-You will have a different exam from the in-person section. - Exam Content and Advice.
-Exam questions are all multiple choice / true/false and may contain short answer questions.
+The final exam will contain material after the midterm as well as regression and correlation.

+- Everyone including online lecture AND online recitation: Exams are in person on paper.
+No extra materials are to be used on the exam. - Exam Content and Advice.
+Exam questions contain multiple choice/true false questions and may contain short answer questions.
 An online practice exam will be posted for each exam, as well as review materials including old (on paper) exams.
-Read the document on how to study for my exams in the exam review materials module. - You MUST HAVE your Buck-ID available to show the proctor (in person exam) or the camera (online exam) during the exam.

-- No-Question policy during exams.
+Read the document on how to study for my exams in the exam review materials module. - You MUST HAVE your Buck-ID available to show the proctor (in person exam) or the camera (online exam) during the exam. - No-Question policy during exams.
 We are not able to answer questions during the exams.
 To that end, exam questions are written very clearly, to avoid misunderstanding. - If you're late to an exam, had the wrong day on your schedule, or missed the exam for any unexcused reason, you might not be allowed to make it up and may receive a zero.
 If you are allowed to take a make-up, you may receive a penalty of up to 25% of the total points possible on the exam.
-Any missed exams with no communication to us within 24 hours (except for extreme emergencies) may receive a 0. - Make-up Exams: If you have a documented class conflict there will be a make up exam scheduled for the same day.
+Any missed exams with no communication to us within 24 hours (except for extreme emergencies) may receive a 0. - Make-up Exams: If you have a documented class conflict there will be a make up exam scheduled.
 More information on this as the exams get closer.
-If you have an emergency or extended illness (such as Covid) and are going to miss an exam please notify Dr. Rumsey as soon as possible so arrangements can be made.
-Please also have documentation (doctor's note, etc.) that says you were too sick to take the exam (not just that you visited the doctor) Your documentation must be approved prior to your being allowed to take a make-up. - No early final exams no exceptions.
+If you have an emergency or extended illness and are going to miss an exam please notify Dr. Rumsey as soon as possible so arrangements can be made.
+Please also have documentation (doctor's note, etc.) that says you were too sick to take the exam (not just that you visited the doctor) Your documentation must be approved prior to your being allowed to take a make-up. - No early midterm or final exams no exceptions.
 Plan your schedule in advance, including the purchase of plane tickets, so you leave AFTER our final is over.